 - Dissatisfaction with bonus or lack of promotion

 - Living beyond means

 - Provide means for employees to report suspected fraud.
-Employee tips result in the detection of fraud more than any other method.
-Consider implementing a fraud hotline,suggestion box or other anonymous means for employees to report fraud occurrences.
+Employees are the assets of a company and their tips result in the detection of fraud more than any other method.
+So, implement a fraud hotline, suggestion box or other anonymous means for employees to report fraud occurrences.

 - Obtain adequate fidelity bond insurance.
-In the event fraud should occur, at least you have the potential for recovery through insurance.
-Coverage limits vary and should be reviewed periodically for adequacy
+In case if fraud occurs, you have the potential for recovery through insurance.
+Coverage limits vary and should be reviewed periodically for adequacy.

 - Reminder.
-An external audit by a CPA firm is performed to obtain reasonable assurance about whether financial statements are free of material misstatement caused by error or fraud.
+An external audit by a CPA firm should be performed on a regular basis to obtain reasonable assurance about whether financial statements are free of material misstatement caused by error or fraud.
 It is management’s responsibility to design and implement programs and controls to prevent, deter, and detect fraud.

-Fraud is a crime that affects, or has the potential to affect, every business on a global basis.
-Nothing you can do will completely eliminate the possibility that your business will become a victim to fraud.
-However, by following these simple steps you can go a long way towards the prevention and early detection within your organization.
-For more information, contact Robert L. Bates, CFE, CPA
+Fraud is a crime that affects or has the potential to affect, every business on a global basis.
+Nothing you can do will completely eliminate the possibility that your business will become a victim of fraud.
+However, by following these simple steps you can go a long way towards the prevention and early detection within your organisation and implementing controls like having fraud and forensic accounting performed to help identify unusual activity.
+For more information, contact Robert L. Bates, CFE, CPA.